-Day 5 Bled - Kobarid
+Day 5 Bled - Kranjska Gora - Kobarid

 This morning travel to Triglcav National Park.
 Our First stop will be at Kranjska Gora, popular winter and summer tourist resort for a short walk.
 Then continue via the mountain pass of Predil into the Log pod Mangrtom town -- a small town that was devastated by an avalanche in 2000.
-From there continue to Kluže fortress situated on the scenic gorge of Koritnica River.